IHE/ACDC/ig-data/input/resource-docs/StructureDefinition-ihe-acdc-questionnaire-notes.md

 must return at least one extension\[@url="http://ihe.net/fhir/ACDC/StructureDefinition/questionnaire-launchurl"] field populated with a URL that will execute the questionnaire via the SMART on FHIR EHR Launch workflow.

 More than one EHR Launch URL may be returned in the Questionnaire resource.
-The Assessment Requestor actor can choose any of these URLs to enable access.
+The Assessment Requester actor can choose any of these URLs to enable access.

 ### Security Concerns